kyma-project/serverless/docs/contributor/04-10-testing-strategy.md

 - `unit tests / serverless-unit-tests` - Runs unit tests of Serverless's logic.
 For the configuration, see the [unit-tests.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/unit-tests.yaml) file.
 - `integration tests (pull) / operator-integration-test` - Runs the create/update/delete Serverless integration tests in k3d cluster.
 For the configuration, see the [integration-tests-pull.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/integration-tests-pull.yaml) file.
 - `integration tests (pull) / serverless-integration-test` - Runs the basic functionality integration and the `tracing`, `api-gateway`, and `cloud-event` contract compatibility integration test suite for the Serverless in a k3d cluster.
 For the configuration, see the [integration-tests-pull.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/integration-tests-pull.yaml) file.
 - `gitleaks / gitleaks-scan` - Scans the pull request for secrets and credentials.
+For the configuration, see the [gitleaks.yaml.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/gitleaks.yaml) file.

 ## CI/CD Jobs Running on the Main Branch